basti564/DownQuest/README.md

 > [!TIP]
 > When downloading PCVR apps, create a dedicated folder for downloads.
 DownQuest cannot download files to common directories like "Downloads" or "Desktop" due to browser security restrictions.
+> [!NOTE]
+> Chrome/Edge on Windows currently restricts downloading some filetypes like .dll, .cfg and .ini which prevents some apps from downloading there.
+[This issue is tracked here](https://issues.chromium.org/issues/380857453).
+A workaround is using Chrome on Linux or macOS.

 > Contains MIT licensed [zlib.js](https://github.com/imaya/zlib.js) © 2012 imaya.